NVIDIA/Fuser/doc/reading/tma-modeling-in-depth.md

 if weak correctness is sufficient for us, we neither need to predicate nor need to initialize the output of TMA to achieve correct functionality.

-The following example Figure 2 shows that, if no additional predicate is used to guard the TMA expression, some holes in allocation domain will be filled with in boundary data, and some holes will be filled with out of boundary zeros:
+The following example Figure 2 shows a schedule of the consumer of a TMA load.
+From this figure, we can see that, if no additional predicate is used to guard the TMA load expression, some holes in allocation domain will be filled with in boundary data, and some holes will be filled with out of boundary zeros: